ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-7-1.md

-Chapter 6: Mindful Sleep and Productivity: The Relationship Between Sleep and Productivity
+The Relationship Between Sleep and Productivity
 ==========================================================================================

 In this chapter, we will explore the relationship between sleep and productivity and how practicing mindful sleep can improve workplace performance.